d12frosted/elpa-mirror/nongnu/mastodon-readme.txt

   `mastodon.el' is an Emacs client for the AcitivityPub social networks that implement the Mastodon API.
 For info see [joinmastodon.org].

+  NB: `mastodon.el' now ships this readme as an .info file, so if you have it installed you should be able to browse this readme inside emacs. `C-h i' for info, then `m masto RET' should load it for you.

 [joinmastodon.org] <https://joinmastodon.org/>